 Strategy 3: Decode Word Problems

 It is not uncommon for struggling math students to also be struggling readers.
 These students usually need explicit instruction in the reading of word problems involving strategies such as reading aloud, rereading, and highlighting important words.
 Explicit instruction for the reading of problems enables students to understand their underlying structure, choose appropriate operations and models to solve the problem, and develop strategies to represent their solution.

 I find that when students understand a modeling strategy, they are more able to interpret word problems and choose an operation to solve.
-My go-to representational strategy for arithmetic word problems is bar modeling, which is the kind of representation used in Singapore Math.
 After students decontextualize the problem by representing it with a bar model, they are able to choose an operation to write an expression or equation all while also sharpening their reading skills.
 Using the models for addition and subtraction problems versus multiplication and division problems can help them conceptualize the problem.

 Strategy 4: Practice Basic Facts

 Struggling students should spend a few minutes every day working on their arithmetic basic facts.
 Ten minutes a day in homeroom, at the end of math class, or as a station in a series of math activities will help them build speed and confidence.
 There are many excellent applications and web tools available.
 If you have access to technology for this, use it!